Kuppambika: Biography

 After her husband's death, Kuppambika constructed a Shiva temple Gundeshwaraalayam at Buddapuram.
-She issued Buddapuram inscriptions in the 13th Century.
-The inscriptions depict her to be the first Telugu poetess.
-A popular poet, Ayyalaraju Ramabhadrudu, used to read her poems in front of the people and King Krishnadevaraya.
+She issued Buddapuram inscriptions in the 13th century.
+The inscriptions depict her to be the first Telugu woman poet.

+A popular poet, Ayyalaraju Ramabhadrudu read her poems in front of the people and King Krishnadevaraya.
 As mentioned by Ayyalaraju Ramabhadrudu in his compositions.
 He took the following poem written in Telugu literature by Kuppambika.
 It describes the feelings of a girl who transitioned to teenage.